 To Jo and Leslie, our two founders, we can’t begin to thank you enough for leading us to this place.
 For our son Jake, who struggled in life because of his birth mother’s use of prenatal drugs, this is in your honor and for your memory.
 Mom and I will always love you and our care for these babies is because of you and how much you touched our lives.

 WE HAVE A BEAUTIFUL BUILDING, OUR LICENSE FROM AZDHS, AND A STAFF READY TO GO.

-We are meeting with the key managers in each organization to refine the relationships and transactions with each:
+We are meeting with the key managers in the following organizations to refine the relationships and create the pathway for infant placement:

 Documentation and reporting requirements while under care